UnitVectorY-Labs/jwks-observer/README.md

 1. Fetches the OIDC configuration URL and validates that it contains the required top-level fields (issuer, jwks_uri).
 2. Fetches the JWKS URL and validates that it contains the keys array.
 3. Records response metadata (stable HTTP headers, status codes, and any error messages).
 4. Tracks each individual JWK by KID, stamping when it was first observed and when it was last observed.
+Individual keys are stored in the `keys/` directory.
 5. Outputs all of the above into a structured directory under data/, committing diffs into Git so that you can see how keys and configurations evolve over time.

 This is scheduled to run once a day with the updated results automatically committed to this repository.